All About E-Mail at UVM

 Dedicated Email Client:

-People who handle large volumes of Email, who require features not available in WebMail, or who simply want a higher-performance Email solution will want to use a dedicated Email client.
-Although any IMAP-compliant Email client should work with UVM's mail servers, we recommend of one of the following three clients:
+People who handle large volumes of Email, who require features not available in OWA, or who simply want a higher-performance Email solution, will want to use a dedicated Email client.
+We recommend the following three Exchange-ready email clients:

 - Microsoft Outlook

 Outlook is the recommended standard email—and calendaring—client for Exchange users at UVM.
 Available for Windows and Mac OS X, it is a component of Microsoft Office.
 Outlook offers email, calendaring, server-based contacts, and other features, some of which may not be available in Outlook on the Web (OWA).

 Apple Mail is included with versions of OS X and is an alternative to Outlook for Mac computers.
 Along with the Calendar, Contacts, and Notes apps, it fully supports Exchange features.